Almost-Riemannian manifolds do not satisfy the $\mathsf{CD}$ condition: Introduction

 \subsection{Acknowledgments}

-The second author gratefully acknowledge support from the European Research Council (ERC) under the program ERC-AdG RicciBounds, grant agreement No. 694405.
+The authors gratefully acknowledge support from the European Research Council (ERC) under the program ERC-AdG RicciBounds, grant agreement No. 694405.
 The authors are thankful to Fabio Cavalletti for stimulating discussion regarding the $\cd^1$ condition.
+We would like to thank anonymous referee for the careful reading of the manuscript and the valuable comments.

+After submitting this work, Rizzi and Stefani proved in \cite{rizzistefani} that every \sr manifold does not satisfy the $\cd(K,\infty)$ condition, using different techniques.